IDinsight/ask-a-question/docs/components/voice-service/in-house-models.md

 ### Configure environment variables

 To properly set the `CUSTOM_TTS_ENDPOINT` and `CUSTOM_STT_ENDPOINT` environment variables, open the `.core_backend.env` file and locate the lines for these variables.
-If they're commented out, **uncomment** them.
-Then, ensure the values are set to the correct endpoint URLs for your in-house TTS and STT models.
-These URLs should already be configured to allow communication between your main application container and the separate speech model container.
-Once you've verified or updated the URLs, save the file.
-This enables your application to use the in-house TTS and STT models instead of external services. (cf. [Configuring AAQ](../../deployment/config-options.md#configuring-the-backend-core_backend)).
+If they're commented out, uncomment them and ensure their values are set to the correct endpoint URLs for your in-house TTS and STT models (cf. [Configuring AAQ](../../deployment/config-options.md#configuring-the-backend-core_backend)).

 ## Using In-house Speech Models in Deployment